bbauska/CSS-G4G/README.md

 Last Updated : 6 Nov, 2025
 CSS stands for Cascading Style Sheets.
 It is a stylesheet language used to style and enhance website presentation.
 CSS is one of the three main components of a webpage, along with HTML and JavaScript.

-HTML adds Structure to a web page.
+<p>HTML adds Structure to a web page.</p>
-CSS adds the style and makes it visually appealing.
+<p>CSS adds the style and makes it visually appealing.</p>
-JavaScript adds interactivity and logic to the page.
+<p>JavaScript adds interactivity and logic to the page.</p>

-CSS was released (in 1996), 3 years after HTML (in 1993).
-The main idea behind its use is that it allows the separation of content (HTML) from presentation (CSS).
-This makes websites easier to maintain and more flexible.
+<p>CSS was released (in 1996), 3 years after HTML (in 1993).
+The main idea behind its use is that
+it allows the separation of content (HTML) from presentation (CSS).
+This makes websites easier to maintain and more flexible.</p>

 what_is_css_.webpwhat_is_css_.webp

 CSS Fundamentals
-This section covers the fundamental topics of CSS, providing a solid base to get you started:
+<p>This section covers the fundamental topics of CSS, providing a solid base to get you started:</p>

 Introduction to CSS  https://www.geeksforgeeks.org/css/css-introduction/ Adding CSS to HTML https://www.geeksforgeeks.org/css/how-to-add-css/